You might have noticed that a lot of websites are throwing up annoying notices about browser cookies.

-You have other sites doing it just because they see other sites doing it.
-They're just assuming that the other guys know something they don't, so just play it safe and throw up a cookie notice.
+Then you have other sites doing it just because they see other sites doing it.
+They’re just assuming that the other guys know something they don’t, so just play it safe and throw up a cookie notice.
 It becomes a big case of the blind leading the blind.

 So, let’s get down to specifics…

 In short, if your site targets EU customers, or if the person is located in the EU, you’re subject to the Cookie Law.
 This requires that you:

 - Explain what data is tracked using cookies.

 But, that issue of being a EU-based law introduces confusion.
 It did the same thing with the GDPR.
 Namely…